Slap and kick drama in front of PM at TN50 dialogue

 The audience and security personnel quickly intervened to separate the two.

-Rosyam later apologized to Najib over the scuffle.
+Rosyam later apologised to Najib over the scuffle.

 Najib remained cool and began taking other questions.